 – Sensitivity to light and noise

-Most people affected by M.E. are unable to work, having had to give up after the onset of the illness, and become reliant on whatever state benefits they can claim.
+ME-CFS has wide reaching consequences one of those most debilitating is on the ability to work.
+Most people affected by M.E. are unable to work for a period of time possibly permanently.
 Sadly, due to the ongoing misunderstanding and disbelief surrounding the illness, many sufferers do not receive the level of benefits they are entitled to, and endure financial hardship as a result.

 More information about this illness can be found on this NHS webpage about CFS/M.E. or on the websites of these UK-based M.E. charities.